netwerk-digitaal-erfgoed/registry-poc/api-4.md

 ###### Contents
 Body | Description
 --|--
-{ "status":"added" } | URI added, will be crawled soon
+{ "status":"added" } | URL added, will be crawled soon
-{ "status":"updated" } | URI already known, will be crawled soon
+{ "status":"updated" } | URL already known, will be crawled soon
-{ "status":"deleted" } | URI was deleted (because URI already known and HEAD request to URI results in a 404)
+{ "status":"deleted" } | URL was deleted (because URL already known and HEAD request to URL results in a 404)

 ###### Errors
 Status | Error description
 --|--
-404 Not Found | The URI does not exist.
+404 Not Found | The URL does not exist.
-400 Bad Request | The URI could not be fetched.
+400 Bad Request | The URL could not be fetched.
-403 Forbidden | The domain name part of the URI is not on the access list.
+403 Forbidden | The domain name part of the URL is not on the access list.
+406 Not Acceptable |  The URL could be fetched but a dataset

 ### <a id="endpoint-dataset-validate">Validate a dataset description</a> - not yet implemented